TheRealFalseReality/fluval-bluetooth-hub/README.md

 # Fluval Bluetooth Hub

 By default, it does not build with any light config.
 In your ESPHome yaml config file, add the following to add either, or both, the `Marine` or `Planted` configuration.
+AquaSky could be supported, I just don't currently have one to work on.

 Also, because BLE takes a lot of memory, the `web_server` is also disabled, among other things.
 The base config is quite bare to allow for up to 2 lights to be supported on one device (with a DHT temperature sensor because, why not?).